wybo/agentbase/README.md

 * cake git:commit - in master, commit locally and push to github
 * cake git:pages - checkout gh-pages branch, merge master, push to github, change back to master.

-The git:pages task should be run with no watch task running, otherwise unintential compiles will occur with changing to the gh-pages branch.
+The git:pages task should be run with no watch task running, otherwise unintentional compiles will occur when changing to the gh-pages branch.
 Similarly, be careful your editor isn't confused by the gh-pages change .. it completely changes your working directory.
 The cake git:pages task will warn you to be careful, prompting for a go-ahead.

 #### License